 Click the Beamformer button.
 An additional dialog box appears for choosing the beamformer intervals for condition Low.

-- Click Butterfly plot.
+- 7. Click the Toogle Butterfly Plot button.
 The butterfly plot shows the average signal for all channels, and the currently defined intervals.
 Three intervals can be defined:

 - Baseline

 - Signal

 - Common